In this lesson, you will learn how to implement a MySQL connection pool in Python. Also, learn the benefits of using connection pooling.

 To configure a connection pool, you need to consider the following factors: –

-- The maximum connections supported by the Database module.
+- The maximum connections a Database module can support.
 For example, the MySQL Connector Python supports a maximum of 32.

-- The size and nature of your application also, how a database intensive your application is.
+- The size and nature of your application also how database-intensive your application is.

-The number of the connection object depends on the above factors.
+The number of connection objects depends on the above factors.

-For many cases one connection per thread handling a single HTTP request is sufficient.
+For many cases, one connection per thread handling a single HTTP request is sufficient.
 Alternatively, you may need fewer if not every HTTP request needs to access the database.
-You can check the previous request history and analyze your application nature and then decide how to configure the connection pool.
+You can check the previous request history, analyze your application nature and then decide how to configure the connection pool.

 How to use the connection pool in Python